timjrobinson/SublimeNavigationHistory/README.md

 Sublime Navigation History
 ========================

 A Sublime Text plugin to jump forward and back around your code.
+This tracks your cursor position over time and allows you to navigate to where it was previously.
+So if you are jumping into function definitions or other files you can easily jump back to where you were before.

 ### Installation ###